sj1999-BIT/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from WedFast, either via index or name.

-Format: `delete INDEX`
+Format: `delete INDEX` or `delete NAME`

-* Deletes the person at the specified `INDEX`.
+* `delete INDEX`: Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+  The index is a positive number corresponding to the number of the person in the list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* `delete NAME`: Deletes the person with the specified `NAME`.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `delete 2` deletes the 2nd person in the address book.
+* `delete John Doe` deletes all the John Doe’s in the list
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find NAME` followed by delete 2 deletes the 2nd person whose name matches the name being searched, if they exist.
+  Otherwise, a message is shown stating that the index is not valid.

+### Undoing a command : `undo`

+Undoes the last edit that was made to the program.

+Format: `undo`

 ### Clearing all entries : `clear`